Our News items

 Home Learning Update

 There is now work available on the website Home Learning Tab for all classes.
-In addition there is a new tab BBC Bitesize Online Learning as of 03/04/20.
+In addition there are online learning tabs for -:

 As our staff group reduces due to self - isolation the organisation of work packs will become more difficult, however work will be updated on the website every week.